IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Simulation Evaluation Results

 \subsubsection{Long-Horizon Planning}

-To demonstrate the effects of long and short horizon planning, we ran a simulation on two different maps with varying information distributions as seen in Fig.~\ref{fig:horizon-analysis}, where the pink region have high entropy and blue regions have low entropy.
-The environment on the left side of the figure shows a distribution with clusters of information scattered across the space while the environment on the right shows a denser distribution where the various areas of high entropy overlap.
-For short-horizon planning, IA-TIGRIS considers a planning horizon of up to $5000$ m, rather than planning over the entirety of the remaining budget.
+To demonstrate the effects of long- and short-horizon planning, we ran a simulation on two different maps with varying information distributions as seen in Fig.~\ref{fig:horizon-analysis}, where the pink regions have high entropy and the blue regions have low entropy.
+The environment on the left side of the figure shows a distribution with clusters of information scattered across the space, while the environment on the right shows a denser distribution where the various areas of high entropy overlap.
+For short-horizon planning, \mbox{IA-TIGRIS} considers a planning horizon of up to $5000$ m, rather than planning over the entirety of the remaining budget.
 The long-horizon planning starts with the entire budget of $15000$ m and uses the entire remaining budget for every new plan in the planning process.

-For the clustered belief map on the left, the long horizon path search over more clusters and achieves a higher overall information gain compared to the short horizon path.
+For the clustered belief map on the left, the long-horizon path searches over more clusters and achieves a higher overall information gain compared to the short-horizon path.
 This is because the short-horizon planner takes myopic actions, consuming the majority of its budget on the first two clusters.
 By the time it reaches the third cluster, it exhausts its budget and is unable to reach the last cluster.
 In contrast, the long horizon planner strategically balances its budget across all four clusters, enabling higher information gain.

-For the dense belief map on the right, the long-horizon planner generates a smoother path and extends farther into the space compared to the short-horizon planner.
-However, the long horizon planner allocates a smaller portion of its budget on the highest information gain area near the start position.
+For the dense belief map on the right, the long-horizon planner generates a smoother path and extends farther into the space than the short-horizon planner does.
+However, the long-horizon planner allocates a smaller portion of its budget on the highest information gain area near the start position.
 As a result, the short-horizon planner achieves a slightly better total information gain by prioritizing immediate rewards and concentrating its budget on the highest information cluster close to the starting position.